nholthaus/units/README.md

 `100 K`.
 The value is right in either reading; only the label is the base unit. `delta<fahrenheit<double>>` prints `delta 180 degF`.

-Every disabled row reports one line naming the remedy, not a wall of declined overloads:
+Each disabled row reports one line naming the remedy, not a wall of declined overloads:

 ```
-units: cannot add two affine points; subtract them for an amount, or move one with +=.
-units: cannot scale an affine point; scale a difference of two readings, or a units::delta<...> (#include <units/kind.h>).
 units: cannot add a bare number to an affine point; add a quantity of the same dimension (e.g. celsius(5)).
+units: cannot subtract a bare number from an affine point; subtract a quantity of the same dimension.
 ```

 Comparisons (`==`, `<`, …) and conversions between affine units are exact and always available.
 Non-affine